-As cannabis flower consumption falls to less than 50 percent of the market share in North America, it is clear that some consumers prefer the ease and convenience of extracts and edibles.
-Cannabis businesses preparing for the future of the industry - driven by changing consumer tastes - are finding that the right design to support their extraction operation is increasingly critical to business performance.
-A wrong step in the early development stages can be extremely costly, especially if operations are facing inspection failure or lack of ability to scale with growth.
+As cannabis flower consumption falls to less than 50 percent of the market share in North America, it is clear that a considerable portion of consumers prefer the ease and convenience of extracts and edibles.
+Cannabis businesses preparing for the future of the industry and taking changing consumer tastes into consideration are finding that the right design to support their extraction operation is increasingly critical to business performance.
+Starting a processing facility is a complex process, and the industry is not yet at a point where a standard set of guidelines apply to each operation.

 1. Define the different methods of extraction, including hydrocarbon and non-hydrocarbon processes.